harshitraj2409/GeorgiaFinTechLab/README.md

 10. Future Prospects: Assessing the company's future prospects involves analyzing factors such as growth opportunities, market trends, and strategic initiatives.
 This insight helps investors gauge the company's potential for long-term success and value creation.

 11. Overall Analysis: Summarizing and synthesizing insights from the above categories provides a holistic view of the company's performance, prospects, and risks.
 This insight helps stakeholders make informed decisions and assess the company's overall investment potential.

+## Files

+1.Extraction1.ipynb - Basic approach to extract the sec 10-k data using sec edgar and scrapping it using BeautifulSoup.
+2.EdgarDataExtraction.ipynb - Use of edgartools library to extract the data.
+3.RAG.ipynb - Contains the code to preprocess the data and generate valuable insights using RAG techniques 4.index.html - contains the deployment codes 5.styles.css - contains styling code
+6.script.js - contains the code to manage the user interaction 7.google.txt - contains the text file of sec 10-k data of Google from 1995 to 2023 8.nvidia.txt - contains the text file of sec 10-k data of Nvidia from 1995 to 2023 9.plots.ipynb - contains the code to generate visualizations based on the insight gained from the data 10.requirements.txt - contains required packages